sergey-arkhipov/nvim.lazy/README.md

 # Description

 This is nvim config for RoR and usual tasks.
-Based on lazy.nvim plugin and include necessary plugins.
+Based on lazy.nvim plugin manager and include necessary plugins.

 ## Setup